nuxt-modules/og-image/README.md

 - Relative image support (you should link images from your public directory `/my-image.png`)

 If you find Satori is too limiting for your needs, you can always use the `browser` provider to capture browser screenshots instead.

+## Bypassing cache

+Caching og images is enabled by default, if you need to generate dynamically at runtime, you can modify the use the `defineOgImageWithoutCache(options)` composable or `<OgImageWithoutCache v-bind="options" />` component.

+This mode is not compatible with `nuxt generate`.

 ## SSG Images